CreatorDev/creator_python_client/README.md

 ```

-Thus, the Digital Output State is updated to True.
+Thus, the Digital Output State is updated to False.

 ## Example Get Clients List